getavalon/docs/pages/2.0/reference.md

 | 1000        | First shot
 | 1200        | Second shot

 Subsets is the asset broken down into smaller sets of information, such as a rig or a model.
-What makes subsets different from the rest is that these are independently versioned.

 | Subset      | Description
 |:------------|:-----------